-There were also some collective efforts involving funds from the American Joint Distribution Committee and Ezras Torah, initially linked but later parallel, the Keren Hatorah Fund promoted by Agudas Israel, and the Haffkine Foundation founded in 1930 out of the estate of the prominent Russo-French scientist Waldemar Haffkine.
+There were also some collective efforts involving funding from the American Joint Distribution Committee and Ezras Torah, initially linked but later parallel, the Keren Hatorah Fund promoted by Agudas Israel, and the Haffkine Foundation founded in 1930 out of the estate of the prominent Russo-French scientist Waldemar Haffkine.
 But none of these ever provided much funding, and the former two déclined in the 1930s as with all other forms of funding because of the Great Depression.
-Joint Distribution Committee funding declined from 10 to 4% of yeshiva funding by some estimates.
+Joint Distribution Committee funding declined from 10 to 4% of yeshiva funding.
 The attempts to secure government funding were limited and unsuccessful except for a short period in Lithuania.
 The Haffkine money was also limited and took some time to begin to flow.
-At no point was it more than10,000 Swiss Francs a year.
-These collective funds were normally allocated by a committee of leading rabbis.
-Such as Chaim Ozer Grodzinski if Vilna and the Chafetz Chaim, joined in Keren Hatorah’s case by a couple of leading Hassidic rabbis.
+At no point was it more than10,000 Swiss Francs [roughly $200,000 in 2015 dollars} a year.
+These collective funds were normally allocated by a committee of leading rabbis, such as Chaim Ozer Grodzinsky of Vilna (1863-1940) and the Chafetz Chaim (Israel Meir Kogan, 1838-1933), joined in Keren Hatorah’s case by a couple of leading Hassidic rabbis.

+In his summary, Klibansky emphasizes the changes in the yeshivas which were manifest in the interwar period.
+They were serving what was now a minority of the Jewish community – orthodox and less interested in secular education.
+The Bund, the Zionists religious and secular, and assimilation were all now the major forces.
+Conscious of their besieged status the yeshivas drew in themselves and became stricter in their observance.
+This was strengthened both by the increasing energy of the Musar movement and its yeshiva opponents lead by those like the Hazon Ish.
+On the other hand, the yeshivas continued their rapprochement with the Hasidim.
+In contrast to the earlier periods those who went to the yeshivas generally made a voluntary decision to support these trends.

+But the difficult economic situation in general bore down both on the yeshiva students and the institutions themselves.
+The yeshivas response was a considerable greater centralization, homogenization, and consolidation of the yeshivas that continued to exist.
+These trends continued in the Postwar yeshivas as we will see in the addendum that follows.